GlowstoneMC/redstone-transformer/README.md

 # Redstone Transformer

 Redstone Transformer is an abstraction layer that allows us to generate Bukkit implementations of certain resources from vanilla-generated resources.

+## Motivation

-Mojang changed how Minecraft handled Block State IDs over the network in 1.13.
-Along with that, they changed how block data was stored and rendered.
-Luckily, they provide a data generator that will give us the valid values for each type of block, along with the network IDs for each valid state combination.
-However, due to licensing concerns, this file cannot be packaged in with Glowstone as a resource.
-So, I created this project to generate that file at build time, then transforms annotated, extended Bukkit interfaces into implementations.
-It will also generate a BlockDataManager class to handle instantiating the appropriate BlockData implementation for each class.
+Mojang changed how Minecraft handled block IDs and data in 1.13.
+Luckily, they provide a data generator that gives us the valid values for each type of block, along with the network IDs for each valid state combination.
+This project queries that data at build time, then transforms annotated, extended Bukkit interfaces into implementations.
+It will also generate a BlockDataManager class to handle instantiating the appropriate BlockData implementation for each interface.

+## Development

+### Updating to a new Minecraft version

+The basics are to bump up the project version, change the `minecraft.version` property, and update the links/paths for `mojang-vanilla-server-data`.